Policy Implications of Statistical Estimates: A General Bayesian Decision-Theoretic Model for Binary Outcomes: Introduction

-I exemplify my model through three applications in conflict research: one on the effect of peacekeeper deployment on the likelihood of civil war recurrence \autocite{Quinn2007}, another on the effect of a negative aid shock on the likelihood of armed conflict onsets \autocite{Nielsen2011}, and the other on the effect of different peace agreement designs on the likelihood of the agreement being supported by the public \autocite{Tellez2019}.
+I exemplify the causal binary loss function model through three applications in conflict research: one on the effect of peacekeeper deployment on the likelihood of local conflict continuation \autocite{Ruggeri2017}, another on the effect of a negative aid shock on the likelihood of armed conflict onsets \autocite{Nielsen2011}, and the other on the effect of different peace agreement designs on the likelihood of the agreement being supported by the public \autocite{Tellez2019}.
 The first two are observational studies, while the last one is a conjoint survey experiment.
-The purpose of the applications is neither to scrutinize the original studies nor to provide any concrete policy analysis or recommendation.
-It is only to illustrate how my model works in applied settings.
-The article concludes scholars should use decision-theoretic models such as mine, to evaluate the effect of a policy intervention by looking at a variation in its effect size and associated probability, and a variation in the cost of implementing a policy and the cost of not doing so.
-I provide an R package to implement my model (see the section ``Supplemental Materials'').
+The purpose of the applications is neither to scrutinize the original studies nor to provide any substantive policy analysis or recommendation.
+It is only to illustrate how the model works in applied settings.

 The structure of the article is as follows.
-First, I briefly review the literature on decision theory and illustrates how a decision-theoretic model works in general.
-Then, I introduce my original Bayesian decision-theoretic model.
-Afterwards, I present the results of the first application of my model; the results of the other two applications are available in the supplemental document.
-This is followed by the discussion over how to extend my model to outcome variables other than binary ones.
-Finally, concluding remarks are stated.
+First, I review the literature on decision theory and illustrate how a decision-theoretic model works in general.
+Then, I introduce the causal binary loss function model.
+Afterwards, I present the results of the application to \textcite{Ruggeri2017}; the results of the other two applications are available in the supplemental document.
+Finally, concluding remarks are stated with implications for future research.
+To facilitate the use of the causal binary loss function model, I provide an R package and a step-by-step vignette (see the section ``Supplemental Materials'').\footnote{All statistical analyses for this article were done on RStudio \autocite{RStudioTeam2020} running R version 4.1.2 \autocite{RCoreTeam2021}.
+The data visualization was done by the ggplot2 package \autocite{Wickham2016}.}